The most basic of litter boxes is a litter box or litter tray that is uncovered, closely followed by much the same thing but with a cover or lid.

 This may be relevant if your living space is small.
 If your cat is happy with a covered litter box, there are some fantastic covered litter box options that fit with home decor.

-The litter box fits inside these larger boxes which look more like pieces of furniture,
+Some litter boxes fit inside these larger boxes which look more like pieces of furniture.

 If you decide on a covered box, make sure that it is large so that the cat doesn't feel trapped and can easily turn around.